 Telecommuters are a relatively large percentage of the workforce: 9.30% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Harrisburg has a lot of people who ride the bus to and from work.
 In fact, for its size, Harrisburg has quite a high level of public transit users.
 Harrisburg’s need for inexpensive transportation options for its citizens is quite high.

-The per capita income in Harrisburg in 2010 was $18,559, which is low income relative to Pennsylvania, and lower middle income relative to the rest of the US.
-This equates to an annual income of $74,236 for a family of four.
-Harrisburg also has one of the higher rates of people living in poverty in the nation, with 33.86% of its population below the federal poverty line.
+The per capita income in Harrisburg in 2018 was $24,094, which is low income relative to Pennsylvania, and lower middle income relative to the rest of the US.
+This equates to an annual income of $96,376 for a family of four.
+However, Harrisburg contains both very wealthy and poor people as well.

 Harrisburg is an extremely ethnically-diverse city.
 The people who call Harrisburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Harrisburg residents report their race to be Black or African-American, followed by White.
 Harrisburg also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 19.54% of the city’s residents.
-Important ancestries of people in Harrisburg include Irish, Italian, English, and African.
+People of Hispanic or Latino origin account for 25.08% of the city’s residents.
+Important ancestries of people in Harrisburg include German, Irish, English, Italian, and African.

 The most common language spoken in Harrisburg is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and French.